Chunngai/gec-papers/README.md

 2. <span id="minimal-supervision">[AAAI-2020] Towards Minimal Supervision BERT-Based Grammar Error Correction (Student Abstract)</span>
 Divides the GEC task into two stages: error identification and error correction.
 The first stage is a sequence tagging (remain, substitution, ...) task and a BERT is used for the second stage (correction).
 (Not very clear about the method proposed by the paper.)

-3. <span id="score-based">[GED] [AACL-2020] Integrating BERT and Score-based Feature Gates for Chinese Grammatical Error Diagnosis</span>
-Uses BiLSTM-CRF for GED, whose input is features concat composed of output of BERT, POS, POS score and PMI score.
-The scores are incorporated using a gating mechanism to avoid losing partial-order relationships when embedding continuous feature items.
-(Not very clear about the features used and the purpose of the gating mechanism.)

-4. <span id="bert-crf">[GED] [AACL-2020] CYUT Team Chinese Grammatical Error Diagnosis System Report in NLPTEA-2020 CGED Shared]</span>
-Uses BERT + CRF.

-5. <span id="resnet-bert">[GED] [AACL-2020] Combining ResNet and Transformer for Chinese Grammatical Error Diagnosis</span>
-Applies res on BERT for GED.
-The encoded hidden repr is added with the emd and fed into the output layer.
-(Also related to GEC but not detailed, thus catogorize as GED.)

 ## Combination
 1. <span id="efficiency">[EMNLP-2020] Improving the Efficiency of Grammatical Error Correction with Erroneous Span Detection and Correction</span>